 6. Embrace lists.

 It’s important to take into consideration how people consume information today.
 The best performing articles come in a “list” format.
 Readers find it easier to digest.
-Consider this when publishing knowledge base content.
+Consider this when you build knowledge base content.
 Your readership will be much higher if you take a list-centric approach to content creation.

 7. Tag every article.